Step 1: Seek Medical Attention

 Keep a record of all your expenses, including any lost wages due to missed work, if it’s related to your injuries.
 Keep copies of all bills and payments.

 While many accidents can be handled directly through an insurance company, you should seek the help of an experienced Florida personal injury attorney under the following conditions:

 - injuries include broken bones

 - missed a significant amount of work due to your injuries

 You should talk to several lawyers to find one you feel comfortable with and who you feel will be able to do a good job representing you.
-Most initial consultations are free, and during the consultation the lawyer should be able to tell you whether or not you have a case.
-Once it’s determined you have a viable case, then the attorney will discuss their fee structure with you.
+Most initial consultations are free, and during the consultation, the lawyer should be able to tell you whether or not you have a case.
+Once it’s determined you have a viable cause, then the attorney will discuss their fee structure with you.

 Step 3: Filing

 This step involves the exchange of documents between the parties, such as Complaints, Answers, and motions.
 It is here that the offender is served with “Notice” informing them of the upcoming lawsuit.

 This step involves the exchange of information between opposing parties, in order to establish the facts surrounding the personal injury.
 Your lawyer will ask you about facts related to the case, including: